jeremy776/huft/README.md

 # About me

-my name is **Christian Jeremy**, I come from Indonesia and live in Bandar Lampung, I was born on May 7 2007
+my name is **Jeremy**, I come from Indonesia and live in Bandar Lampung, I was born on May 7 2007

 ![](https://komarev.com/ghpvc/?username=jeremy776&color=yellowgreen)